trozware/troznet/content/app/icon-builder.md

 [1]: /images/IconBuilder1.png

-2: Choose the device family you are building for: iOS Universal, iPhone, iPad, Mac or Apple Watch.
+2: Choose the device family you are building for: iOS Universal, iPhone, iPad, Apple Watch, Mac, Sticker Pack or iMessage.

-If you are building for iOS and your app still supports iOS 6, then you need to change the setting in the iOS popup menu.

 3: Click "Create icon assets" and select the folder containing your Xcode project.

-Icon Builder will create an AppIcon set inside the "Images.xcassets" folder for that project.\
+Icon Builder will create an AppIcon set inside the "Assets.xcassets" folder for that project.
 The icons are immediately ready for use in your project with no installation necessary.

-> You will get the best results if you start with a 1024 x 1024 image.

 ---

 ## Why is this necessary?

 Depending on the devices supported by your app, you will need many different sizes of icon file.
 There are some icons for iPad only, some for iPhone / iPod Touch only and others required for any iOS device.
 Mac apps use completely different icon sizes.
-And now we have Apple Watch with a different set of icons again.
-Additionally, you will need larger versions of each image to support Retina displays and iOS 7 & 8 use different icon sizes from the previous versions of iOS.
-The iPhone 6 Plus uses @3x images in some cases.
+Apple Watch apps need a completely different set of icons and now with iOS 10, Messages apps and Sticker apps require even more - 2 different icon sets for Messages app.
+Additionally, you will need larger versions of each image to support Retina displays.

+These icons must be in PNG format, with the color space set to sRGB (or P3 for iOS apps, but Icon Builder always uses sRGB) and for iOS apps, with no transparency and with alpha channel in the image files.

-With Xcode 5 and later, Apple has changed the way a project stores image files, including the various sizes of app icon.
-Now your project contains a special folder called "Images.xcassets" which contains all the image files used in your project, including the app icons.
-Icon Builder will install the icon files into your "Images.xcassets" folder automatically.
+Your Xcode project contains a special folder called “Assets.xcassets” which contains all the image files used in your project, including the app icons.
+Icon Builder will install the icon files into your “Assets.xcassets” folder automatically and the icons are immediately ready for use in your project with no installation necessary.

+Icon Builder still allows you to create the old-style .icns file if required by selecting “Mac icns” in the device family popup menu.
+This can be useful for other development environments or when making icons for documents in your Mac app.

+> You will get the best results if you start with a 1024 x 1024 image.

 ---